-As parents we sometimes need to punish our children.
-We have to do painful things to our children.
-It pains us as parents, but do we have a choice?
-No. Grandparents do have a choice, and none of us has to - or should - discipline other people's children.
-But as parents, we have to experience the sweet part of raising children as well as the bitter part.
+As parents, we sometimes need to punish our children.
+It pains us, but do we have a choice?
+No. Grandparents do have a choice, and none of us has to-or should-discipline other people's children.
+But, as parents, we have to experience the sweet part of raising children as well as the bitter part.
 If a parent never disciplines his child, the child will surely be damaged.
-The bitter pill of punishment is part of being responsible, helpful and effective parents.
-Chosech shivto soneh bno.
-"Not to punish one's child is to hate the child," said King Shlomo.
-Sometimes Hashem wants us to be the agent to deliver that bitter pill.
+The bitter pill of punishment is part of being responsible, helpful, and effective parents.
+"Choseich shivto sonei b'no. Not to punish one's child is to hate the child" (Mishlei 13:24), said King Shlomo.
+Sometimes, Hashem wants us to be the agent to deliver that bitter pill.
 We have to do it, no matter how uncomfortable we may feel.

 Moshe knew he couldn't do an adequate job.
-He knew there would be many failures along the way with his inadequate talents.
+He knew there

+would be many failures along the way with his inadequate talents.
 He wasn't a great speaker or negotiator.
-He wouldn't be able to convince the Jews to believe, or to convince Paro to free the Jews.
-He should have known though, that once Hashem chooses you, then you are chosen, no matter how unpleasant the mission will be under your leadership.
+He wouldn't be able to convince the Jews to believe or Pharaoh to free the Jews.
+He should have known, though, that once Hashem chose him, he was chosen, no matter how unpleasant the mission would be under his leadership.

 This was Moshe's unfortunate situation.
 He was told by the Master of the universe to be His agent to take Jews out of Egypt.
 But he knew, based on his awareness of his talents, that there would be many failures along the way.
 He wouldn't be able to inspire the slaves properly.
 This might bring disillusionment and other disasters to the Jews before redemption came.
 But since Hashem requested it of him, he should have acceded.
-He should have said, and so so should we, "If Hashem wants me for this mission, I will accept it."
+He should have said, and so should we, "If Hashem wants me for this mission, I will accept it."

 But Moshe argued for seven days.
-Generally, Hashem lets people disagree with Him, and try to persuade Him to do things differently.
-Hashem though told Moshe in the beginning that this decision was unchangeable.
+Generally, Hashem lets people disagree with Him and try to persuade Him to do things differently.
+But Hashem told Moshe that this decision was unchangeable.
 Once this message comes through, one is not supposed to argue or continue praying.
 It is God's unchangeable will, and it must be this way absolutely.
+When Moshe nevertheless continued to refuse the mission, Hashem became angry with him, as the Torah states.

+E

-E. What Types of Prayer are Appropriate?
+What Types of Prayer Are Appropriate?

-I once heard a dvar torah from Rav Soloveitchik, my rebbe.
+I once heard an important distinction from my teacher, Rav Yosef Dov Soloveitchik zt"l.
 We are supposed to pray for Hashem not to do things that upset us.
 We pray for sick people to become well.
-We pray for people to have wealth, for Israel to have peace.
-But if Hashem decides not to answer our prayers and a tragedy happens, we don't pray to complain.
-We may pray to find out what we should do after the tragedy to fix it.
-Once a tragedy happens we don't ask "why?"
-We ask, "what?"
-"What am I supposed to do now?"
-What should we do to move forward?
-At this point we must bow our heads and accept God's will.
-It is a will that we cannot fathom, but that we must accept as His creatures.
+We pray for people to have wealth and for Israel to have peace.
+But if Hashem decides not to answer our prayers and a tragedy occurs, we don't pray to complain.
+We may pray to find out what we should do after the tragedy to remedy the situation.
+Once a tragedy happens, we don't ask "why," we ask, "what."
+"What am I supposed to do now?
+What should we do to move forward?"
+At this point, we must bow our heads and accept God's will, though we cannot fathom it, because we are His creatures.

-Hashem's inexorable will was for Moshe to be redeemer, no matter how much trouble it would cause the Jewish people.
-So it was wrong for Moshe to pray to change this inexorable will of Hashem.
+Hashem's inexorable will was for Moshe to be redeemer, no matter how much trouble it would cause the Jewish People, and it was wrong for Moshe to pray to change this.